Fishing Disgorger: A Must Have For All Anglers

 Freshwater Pike Disgorgers

-I don’t recommend the use of disgorgers for predators such as pike or zander.
-It is far easier to use a great pair of forceps to remove treble hooks.
+I don’t recommend using disgorgers for predators such as pike or zander.
+Using a great pair of forceps to remove treble hooks, particularly from predator fish, is far easier.
 If you are not comfortable using forceps, the alternative is to use a Teflon-coated pistol disgorger.
 The movable jaws have serrations that can easily grab even deep-set hooks.

 Saltwater Disgorgers

-Saltwater disgorgers are generally much larger than freshwater disgorgers to match the larger species and their larger mouths.
-Sea hooks are much bigger than a freshwater hook, so the remover tool has to match the size of the hook.
+Saltwater disgorgers are generally much larger than freshwater types to match the larger species and their larger mouths.
+Sea hooks are much bigger than freshwater hooks, so the remover tool has to match the size of the hook.

-Saltwater disgorgers are usually a type of disgorger called a T-bar disgorger and these work a little differently from freshwater disgorgers too.
+Saltwater disgorgers are usually called T-bar disgorgers, which work slightly differently from those for freshwater fishing.

-But, we are still looking at the bigger picture here, as there is a lot more to consider when picking the right disgorger for you.
+But, we are still looking at the bigger picture here, as there is much more to consider when picking the right disgorger.

 How To Choose The Correct Disgorger?

-Choosing the right disgorger isn’t just about choosing between freshwater and saltwater, there is a lot more to it than that.
-When selecting a disgorger you need to consider hook size, species, fish size, and environment.
+Choosing the right disgorger isn’t just about choosing between freshwater and saltwater; there is a lot more to it than that.
+When selecting one, consider the hook size, species, fish size, and environment.

 Plastic Or Metal Disgorger?